 Close in style to Parmigiano-Reggiano and also originating from northern Italy, Grana Padano is an unpasteurized cow’s milk cheese.
 History states it was initially made by Cistercian monks.
 Its hard, aromatic, and buttery-flavored style calls for bolder red wines softened a bit from aging.
 Chianti Classico, particularly Riserva bottlings, or Super Tuscans produced from Bordeaux grape varieties will prove quite complementary.

 Let us know what wine and cheese you’re pairing together by leaving a comment below.
+Be sure to visit us at WTSO.com for online wine deals.
 Saluti!